brandmaker/devportal-website/src/content/guides/mbi.md

 The MBI sends an HTTP POST request to the Consumer with the data described below.
 It must be able to receive and process this POST request.

 A request can contain a number of transactions (see Attribute events in the data structure described below).
-The maximum number of messages transmitted in a batch is stored in the BrandMaker system administration when the Consumer is registered.
+The maximum number of messages transmitted in a batch is stored in the Uptempo system administration when the Consumer is registered.

 We recommend implementing only the POST method and rejecting all other HTTP methods with HTTP status 405 ("Method not allowed").